-- 8.34 However, a detailed letter from Bindmans Solicitors, predating this, listing a series of complaints including those against the Market Facilitator, had been sent to the Leader of the Council and copied to the Head of Development Management and Planning Enforcement, on 15th August 2018. - 8.35 The Assistant Director for Planning, whose Department is responsible for the enforcement of the S106 agreement, told the Panel that she regretted not realising early enough that there was a problem with the market facilitator role and that it would have been better if she had been alerted to this by the Regeneration department.
+45 Letter from Bindmans LLP to Leader of Haringey Council, 15th August 2018

+- 8.35 The Assistant Director for Planning, whose Department is responsible for the enforcement of the S106 agreement, told the Panel that she regretted not realising early enough that there was a problem with the market facilitator role and that it would have been better if she had been alerted to this by the Regeneration department.
 She said that, in her Planning role, it had been necessary for her to keep separate from the CPO inquiry but the unfortunate part about that was that she didn't become aware of the issues around the market facilitator role.
-She acknowledged that it would therefore be necessary to reflect on how the departments maintain this separation while enabling a flow of information on matters like this where appropriate.
+She acknowledged that it would therefore be necessary to reflect on how the departments maintain this separation while enabling a flow of information on matters like this where appropriate. - 8.36 Elements of the S106 had been developed specifically to address any detrimental impact of the Seven Sisters development on market traders with protected characteristics.
+The Steering Group was a vehicle intended to deliver part of those protections described in the S106.
+As such any breakdown of relationships, which the Panel believes were apparent from the inaugural meeting of the Steering Group, should have been brought to the attention of the Planning department of the Council.